-The story combined several standard K-drama plots with some refreshing twists, and lots of funny bits.
+The Story: My Girl combined several standard K-drama plots with some refreshing twists, and lots of funny bits.
 Yoo Rin (Da Hae Lee) is a tour guide on Jeju Island who speaks multiple languages and is a bright and upbeat young lady, a natural beauty.
 Unfortunately, her family has always been in debt, running from the bill collectors; her only living relative, her father, is a gambler who ends up disappearing for long stretches, causing the loan sharks to go after Yoo Rin instead for the unpaid debts her father took on.
 By chance she runs into a man - literally - on an airplane, named Gong Chan (Dong Wook Lee), while trying to delay a plane's takeoff so that all of her tour group can make the flight.
 She manages to do this by pretending she has a critical illness and has to say one last goodbye to her boyfriend.
 The flight attendants pity her and let her on the plane.
 Guess who she picks on to be that "boyfriend"?
 Gong Chan sees right through her and tries to pry her hands loose from him with a ballpoint pen.
 The tour group get on the plane and suddenly Yoo Rin is miraculously cured!

 Gong Chan, who is the wealthy (of course!), unattached heir to a large hotel company (of course!), is a rather sad, quiet type who rarely smiles and doesn't have any fun because he is overwhelmed with business and family responsibilities.
 Having lost both his parents two years earlier, he is devoted to what remains of his family, particularly his ailing grandfather named Seol Woong (veteran actor of many dramas Byun Hee Bong) who seems to be on his deathbed.
 Grandpa suffers from guilt after cutting off his only daughter years ago after disapproving of her marriage to a Japanese man, and especially since soon afterward he lost touch with her and she and her husband were killed in a car crash, leaving behind a little daughter.
 For years Grandpa has wished to track down this little girl, who would be Gong Chan's cousin, who apparently was adopted by a family they cannot trace.
 Gong Chan desperately wants to find this girl so his grandfather can die in peace after making financial restitution to her, but so far all he hits are dead ends, even after hiring expensive detectives.